 When you apply fluoride to your teeth, it replaces some of the lost calcium due to demineralization.
 This switch assists in remineralization with phosphate from saliva and makes the enamel layer more resistant to acid damage.
 Fluoride generally comes in the form of toothpaste or mouth wash.

-Brushing teeth twice daily using fluoride toothpaste can decrease bacterial growth and therefore decrease damaging acid.
+Brushing teeth twice daily using fluoride toothpaste can decrease bacterial growth and reduce damaging acid.
 Another way to boost remineralization is by eating foods naturally rich in vitamins and minerals, such as vegetables, fruits, eggs, and meat.
-Lastly, a regular dental checkup can help identify and treat demineralization before it gets worse.
+Lastly, a regular dental checkup can help identify and treat demineralization before it worsens.

-For a routine cleanup or professional level of intervention to reverse severe demineralization, we recommend visiting and at Carolina Smiles Family Dentistry.
-To schedule an appointment with us, call us at (803) 310-4707 today.
+For a routine cleanup or professional level of intervention to reverse severe demineralization, we recommend visiting Carolina Smiles Family Dentistry.
+Call us at (803) 310-4707 to schedule an appointment with us.